 “We will not abandon you,” she pledged.

 First; yes, you will abandon them , you already have in most of the country.
 Second, what the hell does Hillary Clinton’s “commitment to women” have to do with the foreign policy of the United States of America?
-I’m all for helping Afghan woman and have done my share of projects in support of the effort but I was working for an NGO and NGO’s are the only appropriate vehicle for that kind of change because they work with the Afghan people and are not dictating to them from on high.
-Is anybody else in the Obama administration talking like this or are they talking about how great ANSF is in preparation for leaving?
-Why is the office of the Secretary of State now a platform where liberal ruling class elites can indulge in pet projects supporting a personal legacy?
-Billions of our dollars and the lives of thousands of our fellow citizens hang in the balance and now the issue is Hillary Clinton’s legacy?
-The State Department had a lot to do with starting and shaping this conflict (if you break it you own it) while also single handedly creating the current dysfunctional central government by foisting their favored candidate and the SNTV voting system on the Afghan people.
-Nobody seems to remember that and all the problems they created are being swept under the rug instead of being mined for lessons on how to not make the same mistakes in the future.
-Hillary Clintons legacy….I’ve got her legacy right here;
+I’m all for helping Afghan woman and have done more than my share of projects in support of that effort but I was working for an NGO which is the only appropriate vehicle for that kind of change.
+NGO’s work from the bottom up and can ignore or avoid corrupt officials if they are smart enough to understand cultural dynamics (and most are).
+Why is the office of the Secretary of State now a platform where liberal ruling class elites can indulge in imaginary pet projects designed to build a political legacy?
+Billions of our dollars and the lives of thousands of our fellow citizens hang in the balance in Afghanistan but the issue is Hillary Clinton’s legacy?
+The State Department had a lot to do with starting and shaping this conflict (if you break it you own it) while also underhandedly creating the current dysfunctional central government by foisting their favored candidate and the SNTV voting system on the Afghan people.
+Nobody seems to remember these facts nor the myriad unintended consequences of allowing senior people to dabble in the Great Game and leave others to contended with the fall out.
+Plus the lessons that normally accompany abject failure are being swept under the rug instead of being mined for lessons on how to not make the same mistakes in the future.
+Hillary Clinton’s legacy my rosy red ass….I’ve got her legacy right here;